swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-31-save-and-load-the-model-with-bentoml.md

 dvc push

 # Commit the changes
-git commit -m "Use BentoML ton save and load the model"
+git commit -m "Use BentoML to save and load the model"

 # Push the changes
 git push